Fepozopo/heirloom-kitchen/README.md

 ## Usage

-1. Start the development server:
+1. Build the project using the updated `build.sh` script:
     ```bash
     ./build.sh
     ```
+    The script will generate the necessary files and start a local server.
+2. Place any new images in the `new_images` folder before running the build script.
+This ensures they are processed and included correctly.
-2. Open your browser and navigate to `http://localhost:8080/culinary-keepsakes/`.
+3. Open your browser and navigate to `http://localhost:8080/`.

 ## Contributing